+Enter INTEGER

-Enter INTEGER [Require ≤ 168,
+[Require ≤ 168,

 Units: hours]

+OR

+-1 Do not know

+OR

+-3 Prefer not to answer

 If you have more than one 'current job' then answer this question for your MAIN job only.

 Please round up or down to the nearest hour.